Background information for Assessment Marks

 Purpose

-Component Marks presents a summary of maximum marks, mean marks, highest achieved mark and the number of candidates achieving that highest mark, for each National 5, Higher, and Advanced Higher course assessment as whole, and for each component of each assessment.
-The data enables comparison to the national average.
+Assessment Marks (formerly named Component Marks) presents a summary of maximum marks, mean marks, highest achieved marks and the number of candidates achieving that highest mark, for each National 5, Higher, and Advanced Higher course assessment as a whole, as well as for each component of each assessment.
+The data enables comparison with the national average.

 Status